Midnite Jamboree: History

 The Ernest Tubb Record Shop again closed in 2024 to accommodate a long-term renovation project rehabilitating the upper floors of the building at 417 Broadway.
 The Midnite Jamboree has since changed formats to move away from the long-form live performances to a hosted disc jockey program while the renovations proceed.

+In January 2026, two months after holding a grand reopening ceremony, the record shop again shut down following Tusk Brothers' departures, and WSM, though it continues to list the program on its schedule, has replaced it over-the-air with reruns of the Opry.
+The shop quietly reopened in May.